ESWAT/ottawa/README.md

 This is a [React](http://facebook.github.io/react/)-based web app that pulls the XML version of the Ottawa Tech Events calendar hosted by Google.
 Files are generated using [CEKTOP](http://eswat.ca/cektop).

+It will remain very much a work-in-progress until I can work out some of the finer details: proper display of multi-day events, cleaner presentation of event summaries, making sure event details fit in the viewport, etc.

 ## Start

 You can see the generated files in the `gh-pages` branch.
 But to hack on your own you will need [Node.js](http://nodejs.org/download/).